localstoryfinder/localstoryfinder.github.io/README.md

-# San Francisco's Local Journalist Finder
+# San Francisco's Local Story Finder

 **[Visit the Live Site](https://localjournalistfinder.github.io/)**

 ## Overview
-The Local Journalist Finder is a tool designed to help readers discover local journalists covering the San Francisco Bay Area.
+The Local Story Finder is a tool designed to help readers discover local journalists covering the San Francisco Bay Area.
 By aggregating content from multiple local news sources via NewsAPI and RSS feeds, the platform provides a searchable database of articles that can be filtered by author, publication, or topic.

 ## Background
 People trust local news more than any other kind—and for good reason.
 Local journalism keeps communities informed, connected, and engaged.
 In fact, 85% of Americans say local news is at least somewhat important to their community, with nearly half calling it extremely or very important.
 San Francisco is home to a thriving local news scene, powered by curious, dedicated journalists.
 We built a tool to make it easier to find them.

 By centralizing access to content from local news outlets, this project aims to:
 1. Make local journalism more discoverable
-2. Help readers follow specific local journalists # Delete maybe
-3. Highlight the work of smaller news outlets
+2. Highlight the work of smaller news outlets
-4. Promote awareness of local news sources
+3. Promote awareness of local news sources

 ## Features
 - **Automatic Content Aggregation**: Daily updates from both NewsAPI and RSS feeds